ZhanfanZhou/FakeNews/README.md

 The cost expense of type I error and type II error are unclear, so the precision, recall and F1 score are listed.

-Belows are Precision, recall and F1 scores on test data.
+Below are Precision, recall and F1 scores on test data.

 | model | hyper-param | Precision | Recall | F1 score |
 | :---: | :---: | :---: | :---: | :---: |